For the past decade, we’ve seen a push from retailers to incorporate robotics and automation into their facilities.

 However, most of the robots deployed have increased efficiencies and allowed associates to spend more time on customer service.
 If customers see robots at all, they’re typically cleaning the floors or scanning the shelves for inventory management.

-Many retailers and grocers are looking to add Micro Fulfillment Centers (MFC) to their facilities by expanding or remodeling locations.
+Many retailers and grocers are looking to add Micro Fulfillment Centers (MFC), sometimes also called Local Fulfillment Centers, to their facilities by expanding or remodeling locations.
 These MFCs often include automated equipment to assist in assembling and packing orders.
 However, not everyone is ready to add MFCs to their stores, and you may be wondering what the implications to your existing spaces are if you start adding various automated equipment to your stores.

 There are plenty of low-impact solutions to start adding robotics to your facility that don’t require expanding your existing buildings.
 A few years ago, Walmart began using some of these low-impact approaches to handle various repetitive tasks such as: checking inventory, sorting products, floor cleaning, and fulfilling online orders, allowing store associates to spend more time on customer service[i].
 Other retailers like Albertsons, Best Buy, JD.com, and Lowe’s are all also using robots to complete various functions in store.